tyler-vb/RushBoTT-ros2_ws/README.md

 ```
 6) With the repository opened in VS Code, press ctrl+shift+p and open "WSL: Connect to WSL" using the command prompt (you can also click on the little blue "><" icon in the bottom right)
 7) Press ctrl+shift+p again (or "><") and open "Dev Containers: Reopen in Container" using the command prompt
-8) Choose the devcontainer.json file you'd like to use to launch your container (CPU for cpu rendering, GPU for gpu rendering)
+8) Choose the devcontainer.json file you'd like to use to launch your container (you can choose between NVIDIA or Intel rendering, this only works with a linux booted machine (no wsl ;-;).
+If you don't have a GPU/Linux your choice doesn't matter)

 Congrats!
-You have successfully opened this repository in the RushBoTT ROS2 Container.
+You have successfully opened this repository in a docker container.
-You will know you were successful if you see "Dev Container: RushBoTT ROS2 CPU/GPU" in the bottom left of your VS Code window.
+You will know you were successful if you see "Dev Container: RushBoTT ROS2 Intel/NVIDIA" in the bottom left of your VS Code window.

 -----